Manu’s Menu

 To Assemble

-1. Roll the dough into a 3 mm – 0.1 inch thick sheet and cut out discs of approximately 12 cm – 4.5 inches in diameter.
+1. Roll the dough into a 3 mm – 0.1 inch thick sheet and cut out discs approximately 12 cm – 4.5 inches in diameter.

 2. Put a heaped tablespoon of filling in the middle of each disc and rub a little water around the edges with your fingers.